-The Colleges are one of Cambridge's strengths, academic communities that cross the disciplines.
-Every student is a member of a College that has responsibility for welfare, providing accommodation and a social home, while the University and College have joint responsibility for academic performance.
-Darwin College has 65 Fellows who hold faculty or research positions in the University and associated institutes, and about 650 students who come from the UK and some 70 other countries.
-Our students study for PhDs and Masters degrees in disciplines spanning the whole spectrum from Anglo-Saxon to Zoology.
-Darwin College fosters an informal and egalitarian atmosphere for this multi-disciplinary, international community.
-Students and Fellows meet and talk at academic get-togethers and seminars, over meals and at social and sporting events and in running the annual Darwin College Lecture Series (a major public event with luminary speakers every week of the Lent Term).
-Unlike most other Colleges our students and Fellows are not segregated (we don’t have a High Table) and students are members of many of the College’s governing committees.
+The Colleges are one of Cambridge University's great strengths.
+Every student is a member of a College that has responsibility for welfare, providing accommodation and a social home, while the University and the College have joint responsibility for academic performance.
+Darwin College has 65 Fellows who hold faculty or research positions in the University and associated institutes, and about 650 students who come from over 70 countries.
+Our students study for PhD and Masters degrees in disciplines spanning all aspects of the arts, humanities, sciences and technology.

 Darwin fosters an informal and egalitarian atmosphere for this multi-disciplinary, international community.
 Students and Fellows meet and talk at academic get-togethers and seminars, over meals and at social and sporting events, and in running the prestigious annual Darwin College Lecture Series .
 Unlike most other Colleges, our students and Fellows are not segregated (we do not have a High Table) and students play an active role in the governance of the College.